-General research interests: My research focuses on the conservation of aquatic systems in the western and central U.S. Current and past projects can be classified into three general areas: 1) effects of global change on diversity-ecosystem function relationships in streams, 2) evaluation of patterns and processes regulating species diversity and habitat associations of fishes in streams and reservoirs, and 3) dynamics of non-coevolved fish assemblages.
+General research interests: Research in the Fish Ecology Lab focuses on the conservation of aquatic systems in the western and central U.S. Current and past projects can be classified into three general areas: 1) effects of global change on diversity-ecosystem function relationships in streams, 2) evaluation of patterns and processes regulating species diversity and habitat associations of fishes in streams and reservoirs, and 3) dynamics of non-coevolved fish assemblages.

 My research focuses on the impacts of riverscape fragmentation on the distribution of imperiled Great Plains fishes.
 Specifically, I’m working with (1) the declining status of pelagic-spawning cyprinids as related to the fragmentation of large Great Plains rivers; (2) effects of barriers to dispersion on community composition within prairie stream fish communities; and (3) developing predictive models for the movement of fishes within dendritic ecological networks.
 Josh's webpage

 My dissertation research focuses on evaluating how fish movement and riverscape dynamics affect prairie stream community structure and ecosystem properties.
 Current objectives are to evaluate (1) density-dependent interactions of prairie stream fish (2) priority effects and dominance hierarchies (if they occur, and how important are they) and 3) the influence of the environment on the fish community as well as the influence the fish have on their environment.
 My general interests include anthropogenic disturbances, metacommunity ecology, and conservation biology.
 Erika's webpage